ucsf-web-services/ucsf_8_pa/docroot/modules/contrib/simple_sitemap/README.md

 ### VIEWS ###

 To index views, enable the included, optional module Simple XML Sitemap (Views) (simple_sitemap_views).

 Simple views as well as views with arguments can be indexed on the view edit page.
 For views with arguments, links to all view variants will be included in the sitemap.

 ### CUSTOM LINKS ###

 To include custom links into a sitemap, visit /admin/config/search/simplesitemap/custom.

-### SETTINGS ###
+### AUTOMATIC SUBMISSION ###

-The settings page can be found under admin/config/search/simplesitemap.
-Here the module can be configured and the sitemaps can be manually regenerated.

-#### VARIANTS ####

-It is possible to have several sitemap instances of different sitemap types with specific links accessible under certain URLs.
-These sitemap variants can be configured under admin/config/search/simplesitemap/variants.
+It is possible to have the module automatically submit specific sitemap variants to search engines.
+Google and Bing are preconfigured.

+This functionality is available through the included simple_sitemap_engines submodule.
+After enabling this module, go to admin/config/search/simplesitemap/engines/settings to set it up.

+### PERFORMANCE ###

+The module can be tuned via UI for a vast improvement in generation speeds on huge sites.
+To speed up generation, go to admin/config/search/simplesitemap/engines/settings and increase 'Entities per queue item' and 'Sitemap generation max duration'.

+Further things that can be tweaked are unchecking 'Exclude duplicate links' and increasing 'Maximum links in a sitemap'.

+These settings will increase the demand for PHP  execution time and memory, so please make sure  to test the sitemap generation behaviour.
+See 'PERFORMANCE TEST'.

+### OTHER SETTINGS ###

+Other settings can be found under admin/config/search/simplesitemap/settings.

 ## USAGE ##